Endeavor Bank Opens New Office in East County

-/EIN News/ -- SAN DIEGO, March 24, 2023 (GLOBE NEWSWIRE) -- Endeavor Bancorp, (OTCQX: EDVR) the holding company for Endeavor Bank is growing, announcing the opening of a new Endeavor Bank location at 9400 Grossmont Summit Drive in La Mesa, California.
+SAN DIEGO, March 24, 2023 (GLOBE NEWSWIRE) -- Endeavor Bancorp, EDVR the holding company for Endeavor Bank is growing, announcing the opening of a new Endeavor Bank location at 9400 Grossmont Summit Drive in La Mesa, California.
 We welcome you to attend the Grand Opening of our East County regional office for food, fun, and celebration on Wednesday, April 12, 2023 from 5:00 to 8:00 p.m.

 RSVP here: https://bit.ly/3mXIkco